vippsas/vipps-check-in-api/vipps-check-in-api.md

 ## Merchant enrollment

-If merchants want a special name for their customer club, contact Vipps MobilePay Shopping Experience team, and we can add the name manually.
+If merchants want a special name for their customer club, [contact us](https://developer.vippsmobilepay.com/docs/contact/),and we can add the name manually.
 If no name is set, we will use the company name in addition to "customer club".